Auto Mechanic

 Besides changing the oil, what's a common service that even the most car-ignorant people could take care of themselves if they just took 5 min to learn how?

-Asked by Dee almost 12 years ago
+Asked by Dee over 12 years ago

 I would say the BEST things that non-car folks can know is.
 1)How to change a tire.
 Not replace a tire, just put the spare on 2)Replace the air and pollen filters.
 3)BULBS!
 Learning how to replace bulbs is the big one.
 We charge ~$25 to install most bulbs.
 The odds of a bulb going out are 100%.
 Things like brakes are fairly easy, but often require special tools(rear brakes mostly).
 Plus that is a HUGE safety concern.
 Also, wiper blades.
 We install them for free, but that is an easy one.
 GREAT question